snehaheda/payments-library/REST-API/REST-API-Docs/REST_API_Documentation.md

 **Test your endpoint**

-  You can test your endpoint by 'pinging' it with a dummy request.
+  Test your endpoint by 'pinging' it with a dummy request.
 This way you can make sure the Apex Class is available for your guest user.

-  Open Terminal and type in the following command:
+  Open "Terminal" and type in the following command:

   `curl https://<YOUR_SITE_URL>/services/apexrest/bt_stripe/v1 -d x`

-  Your response should be similar to the following.
+  Your response should be similar to the following:

+  ![curl response](curl.png)

   You should see a JSON response, with a 'false' success property.

-  ![curl response](curl.png)

-**Downloading the automated frontend tests**
+**Download the automated frontend tests**

   You can test the payment360 REST endpoint from your browser, so you can make sure your org is set up properly.